staysgt/ThreeTriosGame/docs/README.md

 When running the program, the first entered string will be associated with the first player, and the second entered string will be associated with teh second player.
 If a human player is desired, enter 'human', otherwise, enter the desired strategy for the machine player ('flipmost', 'corners', 'minimax', or 'cardlesslikely').
-Example of running the jar file with two machine players using flipmost and corner strategy respectively: java -jar src/ThreeTriosGame2.jar flipmost corners
+Example of running the jar file with two human players:

+java -jar ThreeTriosGame.jar human human

 ## Changes from HW7